 Try to find tealight candle pictures

 A tealight Candle warmer is used for a tealight candle.
-This is how a tealight candle looks like:
+This is what a tealight candle looks like:

 Now that we know what a tealight candle is, let’s understand what Tealight Candle warmers are.